eghorus/bakeries-aggregator-nextjs/README.md

 ## 📝 Description

-✴️ **User Accounts Can Do The Following:**
+### Guests Can Do The Following:

+- View all bakeries, their details, and their product menus.
 - Create a new user account.

+### Members Can Do The Following:

-- Sign in (Default credentials are setted for easier login).
+- Sign in to their accounts (Default credentials are added for easier testing).
-- View and filter all bakeries.
-- View each bakery's menu and add products to their cart.
-- View and edit cart items.
-- Place orders.
+- Select baking products from a bakery menu and place an order.
-- Mark orders as completed and give it a rating.
+- Mark their orders as completed and give them a rating that will reflect on bakery rating.
-- Cancel active orders.
+- Cancel their active orders.

 ## 💎 Technologies

 1. Nexjs
-2. Chakra Ui
+2. Chakra UI
 3. TypeScript
 4. SWR
 5. React-Hook-Form